 Need help finding cheap airfare to Scotland?
 Check out my tips for booking flights to Scotland.

 There are five whisky regions in Scotland (Lowlands, Highlands & Islands, Islay, Speyside and Campbelltown) and each offers its own bouquet of fragrance and taste.
 I’ve only started enjoying whisky a couple of years into living in Scotland, but if you appreciate your whisky, then try at least one from each region and taste the difference.

-You might like my essential guide to trying Scottish whisky.
+You might also like: My essential guide to trying Scottish whisky

 Traditional (veggie) haggis